-OpenPath raises $7M to help you access your office with your phone
+Openpath raises $7M to help you access your office with your phone

 Segil argues that employees have come to expect a certain level of convenience in the workplace and while our homes are getting smarter, most offices aren’t.
 During our conversation ahead of today’s announcement, Kazerani also stressed that the company’s platform had to be enterprise-grade and ready to be used thousands of times a day.

-The OpenPath team developed its own reader hardware, which businesses have to install at their doors.
+The Openpath team developed its own reader hardware, which businesses have to install at their doors.
 The hardware uses the same wiring as existing services, though, making it easy to replace a legacy system with this new solution.